Bricktech2000/Notes/notes/dot-product.md

 $\theta$ is the angle between $a$ and $b$

-_If vectors are identified with row matrices, the dot product can also be written as a [[matrix]] Product_ — Wikipedia
+_If vectors are identified with row matrices, the dot product can also be written as a [[matrix]] Product_ &mdash; Wikipedia

 $a \cdot b = ab^\intercal$